ls1intum/Artemis/docs/user/discussion.rst

 ^^^^^^^^^^^^^^^

 If users want to refer to other posts, they can integrate a simple pattern including the hashtag (``#``) combined with the post identifier.
-A post's identifier is appended to the post title (such as seen in the screenshot).
+A post's identifier is appended to the post title (such as seen in the screenshots above).

 When clicking a reference used in a post's text, the user is navigated to the referenced post.